December 10, 2020 / Esther Choy

 Taking time to tell stories can make the teller feel vulnerable, first of all, because setting this time aside bucks workplace norms.
 We tend to disparage “water cooler conversation” and think of workdays as the sum of the things we got done.
 We hardly take time to consider what aspects of our workday made us feel like human beings, or how the things we did actually got done better because of the sociable interactions.

 And beyond that, a story—even a business story—is personal.
 The story may involve making a tough call or weave in facts about other people—facts the storyteller might not feel at liberty to share.
 Stories are not cut and dry, and part of the vulnerability of telling a story comes from fear of saying more than we intend, leaving things open to interpretation.

 Lastly, when it’s a boss telling a story, they might worry that telling stories makes them seem weak.
-(But see our post on the power of compassionate leadership!)
+(But see my post on the power of compassionate leadership!)

 Don’t let any of this stop you from asking for stories, but do realize what you are asking, and show respect and give encouragement.

 In a Formal Story-Gathering Session